Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 More important than anything, you want your BJJ rash guard to feel comfortable.
 The annoyance from rash guard that doesn’t feel quite right is enough to throw you off your game, easily.

-You want full range of motion, too.
+You want full range of motion.
 There’s nothing worse than having your movement restricted by a rigid rash guard, that makes you feel like you’re in a strait-jacket.
+Ventilated mesh underarms are also pretty great at aiding comfort while wearing your rash guard.

 Make sure your rash guard is equipped to deal with sweat and moisture.
-Most rash guards these days have moisture wicking tech built in, meaning they are designed to pull sweat away from your body.
-This is pretty vital, so your mats don’t end up like a slip-n-slide halfway through your roll.
+The best rash guards have strong moisture wicking technology built in, meaning they are designed to pull sweat away from your body.
+This is vital, giving you an anti slip feature that you’ll love during hot and sweaty rolls.

-You might also want to pick up a couple of ranked rash guards for competition as well, as some of the most extravagant designs may not be IBJJF-legal.
+You might also want to pick up a couple of ranked rash guards for competition as well, as some of the most extravagant designs may not be legal by the International Brazilian Jiu Jitsu Federation (IBJJF) rules.

 Want to Choose For Yourself?

 We recommend just about any product from the brands above.
-We’ll leave the style choice to you.
+We’ll leave the style choice, long sleeve or short sleeved, and the price range to you.

 Best BJJ Rash Guards Today – In Summary

-No matter your situation – just starting BJJ, kicking your training up a notch, or looking to treat yourself and add to your collection – your search for an awesome rash guard starts and ends here.
+Whether you’re just starting Brazilian Jiu Jitsu, kicking your training up a notch, or looking to treat yourself and add to your rash guard collection, your search for an awesome rash guard starts and ends here.

-We’ve put together a collection of our team’s favorite BJJ rash guards.
-Ranked colors, bold designs, minimalist, budget, premium… the list above has you covered.
+We’ve put together a collection of the best BJJ and MMA rash guards, as judged by our team.
+Ranked colors, short sleeved, long sleeve, bold designs, minimalist, budget, premium… the list above has you covered, no matter what your preference is in rash guards.

 Check out our picks, as well as our recommended brands, and find your next favorite rash guard.